 Teddy Roosevelt could read in French, German, Italian and Latin, and kept his library stocked with books in all of those languages.
 He was also able to speak conversational French and German, but it them didn’t come easily to him.
 His Secretary of State John Hay once said Roosevelt’s French was “lawless as to grammar,” but not difficult to understand.

 8. Herbert Hoover (1929-1933)

 Hoover’s wife, Lou, was his language-learning companion.
 Together, they translated a 16th-century document from Latin to English over the course of several years.
 They also learned Mandarin Chinese and would speak it when they didn’t want staff members to eavesdrop on their conversations.

 9. Franklin D. Roosevelt (1933-1945)

-FDR learned French and German from a young age.
-Governesses from France and Germany taught him their respective languages, as did his Swiss governess.
+FDR started learned French and German at a young age.
+Governesses from France and Germany taught him their respective languages, as did a Swiss governess.
 Additionally, Roosevelt’s family traveled to Germany for five consecutive summers to get treatment for his father’s ailing heart.
-FDR attended school there for a while, where he continued to improve his language skills.
+FDR attended German schools for a while, where he continued to improve his language skills.

 10. Jimmy Carter (1977-1981)

 Jimmy Carter studied Spanish when he attended the United States Naval Academy, and continued to practice the language on Christian mission trips later in life.
 As president, he made speeches in Spanish on various country visits.
 Carter said Spain was his favorite vacation spot, and he practiced the language while there with his family.